Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 - Students who change their educational program or graduate and reapply to a new program still must adhere to the maximum time frame policy.

-Standards of Academic Progress (SAP) will be evaluated at the end of every term.
-Students who do not meet the SAP standards will be placed on "Financial Aid Warning" at the end of the semester in which they did not meet the standard(s).
+Satisfactory Academic Progress (SAP) will be evaluated at the end of every term.
+Students who do not meet the minimum GPA and Completion Rate SAP standards will be placed on "Financial Aid Warning" at the end of the semester in which they did not meet the standard(s).
 They will be eligible to receive federal financial aid funding for the following semester and given an opportunity to resume good academic standing.
 Students given this status are not required to petition for possible reinstatement of their financial aid eligibility.

-Students placed on Financial Aid Warning status will be sent a notification advising them of their status, the impact of their future financial aid eligibility and the importance of seeking guidance/advising/counseling from appropriate staff.
-Students who do not meet SAP standards after this period of Financial Aid Warning will be denied eligibility for future semesters and placed on Financial Aid Suspension status until they meet the SAP standards or submit an SAP Appeal that is approved.
+Students placed on Financial Aid Warning status will be able to see this status on their MySeminoleState portal.
+Students who do not meet SAP standards after this period of Financial Aid Warning will be denied eligibility for future semesters and placed on Financial Aid Suspension status until they meet the SAP standards or submit a SAP Appeal that is approved.

 Financial Aid Appeals Process